 Natasha graduated as a Social Worker in 2017.
 She has worked in Australia and the UK mostly in community mental health as well as in public hospitals and homelessness services.

-Gita - Counsellor and Group Facilitator (Women's Wellbeing Team)
+ANNA- Groups Co-ordinator and Facilitator (Women's Wellbeing Team)

 Kelly - Counsellor and Social Worker (Women's Wellbeing Team)